Wednesday, July 9, 2025

 Butterflying in Malaysia Part 2 - Chongkak Part & Resort

-On a fine morning 4 June, after about a 2-hour drive, we reached the Chongkak Park and Resort in Hulu Langat District, Selangor.
-This park is surrounded by a secondary forest and it is popular with locals who come here for family outings and retreats in a tranquil and peaceful forest park.
+A fine morning on 4 June, after about a 2-hour drive, we reached the Chongkak Park and Resort in Hulu Langat District, Selangor.
+This park is surrounded by a secondary forest and it is popular with locals who come here for family outings and retreats in this tranquil and peaceful forest park.

-The Sugei Chongkak river flows through the park and we saw many groups of people swimming and camping along the riverbanks.
-The sounds of the cascading waters dominates the ambience.
+The Sugei Chongkak river flows through the park, providing many good spots for groups of people swimming and camping along the riverbanks.
+The sounds of the cascading waters dominate the ambience.

 We walked leisurely and looked out for butterflies along the main path but we didn't encounter many butterflies until we met LC's friend Wong who had spotted a Common Red Forester (Lethe mekara gopaka) near a shelter.

-Some butterflies were found congregating at a dustbin.
-This is the Malayan Owl (Neorina lowii neophyta).
+Some butterflies were found congregating at a dustbin - one of them is the Malayan Owl (Neorina lowii neophyta).

 We continued walking towards the end of the path where there is an open space and a shelter.
 This place reminds me of Chiang Dao butterfly puddling ground in Chiangmai.

 I was told that the open space at the end of the gravel road has been a popular puddling ground for butterflies.
-Indeed, the moment I put my bag in the shelter, Wong shouted Glorious Begum (Agatasa calydonia)
+Indeed, the moment I put my bag in the shelter, Wong shouted Glorious Begum (Agatasa calydonia).
+I approached it slowly and took some shots.
+We were really lucky.

 I have not seen a Magpie Crow (Euploea radamanthus) in SG for a very long time.
 However, it is very common in Malaysia.